LittleAndi/minesweeper-api/README.md

 }
 ```

-If there is a mine, returns
+If there is a mine, the body will contain

 ```json
 {